Parkbee/assessment/devops/readme.md

 We'll provide an AWS account for you to create & configure the resouces needed for this assessment.

+You'll have to use EKS and ECR for deploying the kubernetes cluster and docker images

 ## Completed assessment

-In order for us to review your completed assessment, please, share the results via ~private~ GitHub repository.
+In order for us to review your completed assessment, please, share the results via GitHub repository.

 ## Pratical test